-In order to understand this concept, however, we need to have an overview of how liquidity pools in AMM protocols work.
+This article will explain what impermanent loss is and how to avoid it.
+To understand impermanent loss, however, we need to understand how liquidity pools in AMM protocols work.

 For example, if an LP with 10 ETH wishes to add liquidity to an ETH/USDT pool with a 50/50 ratio, they will need to deposit 10 ETH and 10,000 USDT (still assuming 1 ETH = 1,000 USDT).
 If the pool they commit to has a total of 100,000 USDT worth of assets (50 ETH and 50,000 USDT), their share will be equal to 20,000 USDT / 100,000 USDT x 100 = 20%.